Student Support Services

 Public Art in the James and Nancy Gaertner Performing Arts Center

 The central lobby of the Gaertner Performing Arts Center showcases original public art by internationally known artists and sculptors.
-Seven installations were commissioned for the building by Joe Akers, Kathleen Ash, Rebecca Finley, Jason Lawson, Jesús Morales and Tim Prentice and Charles Pebworth.
+Seven installations were commissioned for the building by Joe Akers, Kathleen Ash, Rebecca Finley, Jason Lawson, Jesús Morales, and Tim Prentice and Charles Pebworth.

 Events in the James and Nancy Gaertner Performing Arts Center

-College of Fine Arts and Mass Communication
+College of Arts and Media

 Sam Houston State University